FartyPants/Training_PRO/README.md

 - DEMENTOR LEARNING (experimental) Deep Memorization Enforcement Through Overlapping and Repetition.
 This is an experiment for long-text learning using low epochs (basically use 1 epoch with constant LR or 2 epochs with FP_low_epoch_annealing LR scheduler)
 - Geting rid of micro batch size/batch size confusion.
 Now there is True Batch Size and Gradient accumulation slider, consisten with all the other training out there
 - Ability to save Checkpoint during training with a button
-- different modes of checkpoint saving
+- different modes of checkpoint auto saving

 ### Notes: